 From a craniosacral perspective, what is causing the pain can be located far from where the pain is occurring.
 For example, slipping on the stairs and landing hard on your coccyx, can manifest years later as chronic pain in the shoulders and neck.
 A restriction in one part of the body affects the whole body.
 We call it the reciprocal nature of the craniosacral system.

 Fibromyalgia is often caused by restriction patterns that were formed years beforehand.
 These restriction patterns can slowly contract the surrounding tissue over the years eventually putting pressure on nerves and causing pain.

 With fibromyalgia, there is a lot to consider and assess.
 It starts with finding the root cause and then helping the restriction pattern causing the problem to release.
 Craniosacral therapy is a very gentle approach so it is particularly good with people who are in a lot of pain like people with fibromyalgia.

-If you are interested in having treatment with me for Fibromyalgia call me on 0862272751 or email me to arrange an appointment.
+If you are interested in having treatment with me for Fibromyalgia email me to arrange an appointment.